 At IU, what supercomputer systems are available for academic research?

 At the heart of Indiana University's cyberinfrastructure are the robust, reliable supercomputing systems provided and managed by the Research Technologies division of UITS.
 These world-class research computing systems, and the proven professional training, consultation, and support services Research Technologies provides, enable computing research experimentation and implementation, and amplify the talents of local and national researchers.
-For an overview of IU's research computing facilities, see IU's advanced scholarly & artistic cyberinfrastructure.
 Specific information about each supercomputing system is provided below.

 On this page: